 The most famous Vietnamese Coffee Shop

 The good old classic Trung Nguyen Coffee is widely available with over 20 shops across the city.
 Visitors can easily drop by for a drink and grab their favorite coffee ground before leaving.
 Both instant coffee, ground coffee, and beans are offered in plenty of blends.
 Trung Nguyen Legend No.8 is their proudest blend for those loving a powerful brew.
+We also recommend this in our where to buy weasel coffee guide as a great location to pick up some of this famous and unique brew.

 Address: 80 Dong Khoi Street, Ben Nghe Ward, District 1, HCMC.